kubernetes-sigs/jobset/keps/672-execution-policy/README.md

 We can re-use add the `ExecutionPolicyRule` parameter into `StartupPolicy` to give user an ability to specify the required Job status before creating the next ReplicatedJobs.

+### Using workflow engine to execute sequence of jobs

+Instead of implementing the ExecutionPolicy feature in JobSet, users can leverage existing workflow engines like Argo Workflow or Tekton Pipeline to execute it.

+While workflow engines are a good option for orchestrating Directed Acyclic Graphs (DAGs), users may want to include the initialization phase as part of their training jobs.
+This is particularly important in LLMs fine-tuning use cases, where every training job involves downloading and distributing pre-trained models and datasets across all training nodes before starting distributed fine-tuning.

+For such use-cases users can consider the pre-trained model and dataset download, along with distributed fine-tuning as integral parts of the ML training step within the broader AI/ML lifecycle, which contains data preparation, training, tuning, evaluation, and serving stages.

+Thus, providing users the option to initialize ML assets as part of a single JobSet make sense.
+However, for complex data preparation tasks, such as those using engines like Spark, users should consider to decouple them from the JobSet used for training/fine-tuning.